 The 60-credit online associate program has an early childhood education-focused curriculum that covers the tools and techniques used in the assessments of children ages birth through five years.
 Students gain the know-how in effective child development principles and practices essential in creating positive learning environments, too.

 Graduates work in a wide range of settings, from childcare centers to healthcare facilities, and with young children in the development of their physical, emotional, and cognitive skills.
 Many also work as early childhood education practitioners in Head Start organizations, as well as birth-to-three specialists and home-based service providers.

 All students in the child development program can apply for financial aid while also being eligible for the in-state tuition rate.

 The entirely online Associate of Arts in Child Development degree program allows students flexibility in their program of study, particularly in their course load.
 Full-time students can complete the 60-credit program in two years.

-Students who want to earn the online associate degree in child development must complete the academic requirements of general education, and core, and elective courses.
+Students who want to earn an online associate degree in child development must complete the academic requirements of general education, core, and elective courses.
 These include early childhood education teaching principles and practices, as well as child development, educational psychology, and humanities.